-The defensive walls in Chojnów were probably built in the first half of the 14th century, as they were first recorded in 1357.
+Chojnów (Haynau) received town charter before 1288, and its confirmation in 1333.
+The defensive walls in Chojnów were probably built in the first half of the fourteenth century, because they were first recorded in 1357.
 Despite fortyfications, in 1428 the town was destroyed by the Hussites.
-Renovated and expanded in the mid-15th century, defensive walls have not constituted sufficiently obstacle for the regular army besieging the town since the 16th century.
+Renovated and expanded in the middle of the 15th century, the defensive walls were no longer a sufficient obstacle for the regular troops besieging the town since the 16th century.
 After the town fire in 1767, some of the walls were pulled down to obtain building material, further demolitions were also carried out in the 19th century.

 To this day, a few fragments of the fortifications at Królowej Jadwigi Street and at Chmielna Street have survived.
 The most impressive preserved element of the fortifications is the Weavers Tower, currently crowned with a Renaissance attic, and the fragment of the walls connected with the so-called “The Executioner’s House” at Grotgerra Street.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.